 Free Lake Tahoe Sledding

-In a National Forest, finding a perfect sled area is part of the fun.
-Each run with a sled is a new adventure.
-Kids can build obstacles and even craft their own DIY sled run.
-Some of the best places to find free Lake Tahoe sledding are in the National Forest, like the Humboldt-Toiyabe National Forest.
-Just look at the national forests recreation areas, like hiking trailheads, which offer offer parking and maybe a restroom.
+Some of the best places to find free Lake Tahoe sledding areas are in the Humboldt-Toiyabe National Forest.
+My top tip is to look for national forest recreation areas, like hiking trailheads, which offer parking and maybe a restroom.

 For kids, part of the allure is finding a perfect sledding hill.
 With natural terrain features and lots of snow, my kids look at the terrain that excites them.
 I look for facilities that families need, like a safe place to park and year-round restrooms.